followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/firstDayOfWeek.md

 ===========================================================================

 <!--shortDescription-->
 Specifies the first day of a week.
+Does not apply to the [agenda view](/Documentation/Guide/Widgets/Scheduler/Views/View_Types/#Agenda_View).
 <!--/shortDescription-->

 <!--fullDescription-->
-This option can take on a value from 0 to 6.
+This option can accept a value from 0 to 6:

 - 0 - Sunday
 - 1 - Monday